Gyross/valjean-nnet/README.md

 nnet new filename 4 4 4

 This will create a network with one hidden layer and 4 neurons in each layer.
+Filename does nothing as files haven't been implemented yet.

 To forward pass in the terminal interface: